Sugar(s) is one of the hottest and most misunderstood topics in the field of nutrition today.

 Examples: Soft drinks, salad dressing, ice cream, candy, baked goods & other highly refined grain products.

 Guidance: The true definition of discretionary foods.
 We eat them because they taste good and we like them, but, for the most part, they offer very little back to us from a nutritional perspective and will quite likely be high in total calories, including both sugar and fat.
-Eating these foods with less frequency is an important step that the majority of us should be making on a regular basis.

 I hope today’s article has been both enjoyable and insightful!